isitsamgallon/Ashen-Campaign/content/Books, Documents & Artefacts/The Unbroken Coin - A Tale of Two Brothers.md

 **Chapter Four: The Fall of Morak**

 The end came swiftly.
-The humans called it “The Cleansing,” a brutal campaign to rid the mountains of dwarven holds.
+The humans called it “[[The Cleansing]],” a brutal campaign to rid the mountains of dwarven holds.
 For Morak, it was a storm that even the Lady’s iron will could not withstand.

 The brothers fought as they could.
 The elder rushed to the aid of the wounded, his hands glowing with the knowledge of the clerics, his voice a balm to those in despair.
 The younger was a wraith in the chaos, slipping through the smoke to sabotage enemy lines, his ever-shifting features making him untraceable.